Chapter 34 SUBDIVISION OF LAND

 Street Hierarchy: The conceptual arrangement of streets based on function.
 The hierarchical approach classifies streets from local, which provide private access to a limited number of lots, to arterials, which accommodate large volumes of high-speed, regional traffic.
 Street types contained within the hierarchy include:

-Subdivision Administrator: Unless otherwise designated by the City, the Subdivision Administrator shall be the Community Development Director, or designee, who is responsible for the following:
+Subdivision Administrator: The Subdivision Administrator shall be the City Administrator, or designee, who is responsible for the following:

 - Enforcing and administering this ordinance;

 - Reviewing concept plans, preliminary plats, and final plats for conformance with the regulations of this ordinance;

 - Providing proper notice of public hearings for subdivision approval as established in this ordinance;

 - Submitting reports to the Planning and Zoning Commission regarding conformance of proposed plats with these regulations, other applicable ordinances and status, and the Comprehensive Plan; and

 - Providing and maintaining public information relative to matters pertaining to this chapter.